Advisory Committee to Review Requests to Survey the University Community

 - Where applicable, relevance to the strategic objectives of the University of Manitoba, in particular to the Strategic Priorities.

-- Likelihood the results will provide actionable items for the unit and/or the University.
+- Where applicable, likelihood the results will provide actionable items for the unit and/or the University.

-- Appropriateness of the timing of the survey, focus group, or interview, taking into account those already scheduled.
+- Appropriateness of the timing of the survey, taking into account those already scheduled.